-- Open to all 4-H clubs and individuals.

-Requirements: Exhibit to teach or tell one idea to the public that will explain one of the following points:

-- a) Meaning of 4-H club work

-- b) Purpose of 4-H club work

-- c) Achievement or goals for 4-H

-- d) Sell and/or promote 4-H to the public

-- e) Community Service
+- 1. - Open to all 4-H clubs and individuals.
+Requirements: Exhibit to teach or tell one idea to the 2.
+Requirements: Exhibit to teach or tell one idea to t public that will explain one of the following points: a) Meaning of 4-H club work b) Purpose of 4-H club work c) Achievement or goals for 4-H d) Sell and/or promote 4-H to the public e) Community Service f) Information related to 4-H project

 - f) Information related to 4-H project

+- 3.
-- Exhibit to be made by the club or individual family member

-Window exhibits that were used for National 4-H week are

-- encouraged for this class.
+- Exhibit to be made by the club or individual family member Window exhibits that were used for National 4-H week are encouraged for this class.
+4.

-Interview is only required for individuals, not for club entry
+Interview is only required for individuals, not for club entry s Exhibit.

-4-H educational exhibit
+Class 100 4-H educational exhibit

-Individual
+Sub-Class Individual

-Team
+Sub-Class Team

-4-H promotional exhibit
+Class 101 4-H promotional exhibit

-Individual
+Sub-Class Individual

-Team
+Sub-Class Team

-4-H scrapbook
+Class 102 4-H scrapbook

-Individual
+Sub-Class Individual

-Team
+Sub-Class Team